-Buddhist pilgrimage tour is designed to visit all the major Buddhist sites in Nepal (Kathmandu, Pokhra and Lumbini).
-Tour will let to major attractions in Kathmandu, Pokhara and in Lumbini.
+Buddhist pilgrimage tour is designed to visit the major Buddhist pilgrimate sites in Nepal (Kathmandu, Pokhra and Lumbini).
 Buddhist pilgrimage tour will give you an opportunity to observe the birth place of Buddha and Buddhist culture in Nepal, Nepalese way of life style, Himalayan peaks many more.

 Shakyamuni Buddha (Siddhartha Gautam), the apostle of peace, the founder of Buddhism was born in Nepal’s Lumbini in 623 BC.
 Buddhism was originated in Nepal when Siddhartha Gautam became a Shakyamuni Buddha.
 Buddhism was introduced as a way of living in the earlier times but later the followers started to take it as a religion.
 Buddhism is the dominant religion in the thinly populated high mountain in Nepal.
 The main objectives of the Buddhism are achievement to the enlightenment and non violence.